Map Source: People Group location: IMB. Map geography: ESRI / GMI. Map design: Joshua Project.

 The Wakhi have a fond respect for eagles, who live in isolated and lonely mountains, much like themselves.
 The Wakhi live in extended-family households, with the oldest male serving as the head.
 With few exceptions, the Wakhi do not marry outside of their group.
 Before a wedding a price must be paid to the bride's family.
 The payment often includes livestock, clothing, and silver.

 Swedish missionaries were active in the southern Xinjiang region during the 1920s and 1930s.
 Although they won more than 200 Muslim converts, no Wakhi or Sarikoli Tajiks were included in that number.
 There are no known Wakhi Christians in China or in any of the other countries they inhabit today.
-Work has recently begun in Moscow to translate the Gospel of Luke into the Wakhi language.
+There is an effort to translate the Gospel of Luke into the Wakhi language.